messyfresh/hirez.js/README.md

 + smite
 + paladins

-Also 'platform' reference cam be interchanged with the desired platform
+Also 'platform' reference can be interchanged with the desired platform
 + pc
 + xbox
 + ps4